metteko/metteko.net/_posts/2025-03-08-hello-world.md

 }
 ```

 A second start to my blog.
 Let's see if this time, I actually keep posting.
-Currently working on the first blog post: "HashMap's under the hood".
+Currently working on the first blog post.
 Stay tuned!